usask-arg/sasktran2/docs/sphinx/source/index.md

 ::::

 ## License
-SASKTRAN2 is made available under the MIT license restricted for academic and non-profit use (see [License](https://github.com/usask-arg/sasktran2/blob/main/license.md))
+SASKTRAN2 is made available under the MIT license (see [License](https://github.com/usask-arg/sasktran2/blob/main/license.md))

 We request that users of the model contact the authors before publishing results using SASKTRAN2, and that the following publications are acknowledged: